-BRIDGE
+BRIDGE NOTICE.

-SEALED TENDERS, marked "Tenders for Bridge," will be received at the office of Allan A. Davidson.
-Esq., M. P. P., Newcastle, until Wednesday, 15th September, next, at noon, for the rebuilding of John O'Bear Lower Creek Bridge, Hardwick, Northumberland, according to plan and specification to be seen at Donald McLaghlan's, Chatham.
+SEALED TENDERS, marked "Tenders for Bridge," will be received at the office of Allan A. Davidson, Esq., M. P. P., New-castle, until Wednesday, 15th September, next, at noon, for the rebuilding of John O'Bear Lower Creek Bridge, Hardwick, Northumberland, according to plan and specification to be seen at Donald McLaghlan's, Chatham.
 Specifications may also be seen at Mr Davidson's office.

-Tenders to give the pages of two pages.
+Tenders to give the names of two respensible persons willing to become sureties for the faithful performance of the contract.